How to Experience the Huvalu Forest Conservation Area

 Vinivini Bike Trail

-This 13.3km (8.3-mile) bike trail provides a scenic ride through the Huvalu Forest Conservation Area.
+This 13.3 km (8.3 mi) bike trail provides a scenic ride through the Huvalu Forest Conservation Area.
 The loop trail takes approximately 45 minutes to 1 hour to cycle with the main portion being on the Vinivini Bush Road shrouded in verdant tropical forest.
 It’s also worth a short detour to another attraction of the Huvalu Forest, the Hikulagi Sculpture Park with artwork made from rubbish that has washed up on Niue’s shores.
 Although you can start anywhere on this loop trail, most start in the village of Liku.
+You can also walk the trail, which we outline in the 10 Best Hikes in Niue.

 Huvalu Forest Guided Tours

-Immerse in the cultural aspects of the Huvalu Forest Conservation Area on a guided tour.
+Immerse in the survival and cultural aspects of the Huvalu Forest Conservation Area on a guided tour.
 Guided tours are run by Jack from Ebony Rainforest Tours.

 Ebony Rainforest Tours